-

 How (and by whom) are board members typically overseen and evaluated?

 There is no specific legal requirement for directors to undergo oversight or performance evaluations.
 Instead, the directors of a company are expected to monitor their own performance as part of their broader duties to the company.
 In practice, oversight and evaluation of members of management varies from company to company, depending on the management structure and complexity of the company.
 For smaller private companies, the evaluation process may be limited to an annual review by the company’s internal HR function.
 For larger private and public companies, the evaluation process is likely to be more rigorous and detailed, especially for listed companies where shareholders typically take a deeper interest in the actions and behaviour of management.
-For listed companies, the UK CGC requires a formal and rigorous annual performance review of the board, its committees, the Chair and individual directors.
-In FTSE 350 companies, this type of review should happen at least every three years.
+For listed companies, the UK CGC requires a formal annual performance review of the board, its committees, the Chair and individual directors.
+In FTSE 350 companies, this type of review should happen at least once every three years.
 The Chair should consider arranging a review by an external reviewer and should act on the results of any review by recognising the strengths and addressing any weaknesses of the board.
 Each director is encouraged to engage with the process and take appropriate action where required.
 The UK CGC states that NEDs should scrutinise management, individual executive directors and the Chair and hold them to account against agreed performance objectives.
-The Chair should hold separate meetings with NEDs without the executive directors present to facilitate scrutiny.
+The Chair should also hold separate meetings with NEDs without the executive directors present to facilitate scrutiny.

 -